Dextromethorphan (DXM, DM)

-If you take too much DXM cough medication for a long time you may have trouble sleeping or have cravings for the drug.
+If you take too much dextromethorphan for a long time you may have trouble sleeping or have cravings for the drug.

-If someone has taken DXM cough medication in a way that could be harmful, call the poison center at 1-800-222-1222 or chat now.
-We can also answer other questions you have about about DXM.
+If someone has used dextromethorphan in a way that could be harmful, call the poison center at 1-800-222-1222, or text POISON to 85511.
+We can also answer other questions you have about about dextromethorphan.
 If you can, bring the medication bottle to the phone or computer.

-- Always read the label on your medication bottles.
-It will tell you what the medication is, what it is for, how much to take and possible problems.
-Check the label each time you take the medication.
+- Read the label on the bottle each time you take a medication.
+The label will tell you what the medication is, what it is for, how much to take and possible problems.

 - Compare the active ingredients in all your medications.
-Make sure you are not taking the same active ingredients in two different medications.
+Make sure you are not taking the same active ingredients in more than one medication.